-Many women I know love to shop in groups, but not me.
-Shopping is stressful enough without adding a bunch of people to the trip.
+Many women I know love shopping in groups, but not me.
+Shopping is stressful enough without bringing a bunch of people along.
 Don’t get me wrong, I love getting together with my girlfriends.
-Maybe lunch or a nice frothy cappuccino.
-Anyone free this week?
+Maybe we could grab lunch or a frothy cappuccino.
+Is anyone free this week?

 It’s hard for me to find clothes that fit well.
-Sometimes I wonder if my size exists only in Never, Never Land.
-At any rate, special clothing sizes (like petite which I need), are mostly non-existent in Italy.
-So finding clothes that fit and look good can be an all-day affair.
+Sometimes I wonder if my size exists only in Neverland.
+In any case, special clothing sizes (like petite which I need), are mostly non-existent in Italy.
+So finding clothes that fit well and look good can be an all-day affair.
 I cope best when my husband drops me off to shop alone.

 Common shopping mistakes